It's the people in the lab that matter. Here are the team members who we couldn't conduct our research without.

 Erin Hughes completed Villanova University’s Master’s of Science in Psychology program in May 2018.
 She received her BA in Psychology from Monmouth University.
 She recently moved to Evanston, IL to pursue her Ph.D. at Northwestern University.
 Her research interests include the interplay between the self-concept and romantic relationships, specifically how the self changes throughout a relationship and the subsequent outcomes

-Katie Adams completed Villanova University’s Master’s of Science in Psychology program in May 2018.
+Dr. Katie Adams completed Villanova University’s Master’s of Science in Psychology program in May 2018.
 She received her B.A. in Psychology with Honors in Research from the University of Rochester.
-She recently began her Ph.D. at University of Kansas.
+She recently completed her Ph.D. at University of Kansas and is now and NSF Post Doctoral Fellow at Purdue.
 Her research interests largely concentrate on individuals’ mating strategies and motivations for initiating romantic relationships and sexual behaviors.
-She is currently investigating dyadic compliments and relational mate value, as well as self-expansion within relationships.

 Jessica Grom received her BA in Psychology and in International Politics (National Security Option) from The Pennsylvania State University and her MS in Psychology from Villanova University.
 Her Master’s thesis was completed under the direction of Dr. Erica Slotter and investigated whether self-control and attachment anxiety predicted IPV and displaced aggression.
 She is currently a doctoral student in Clinical Psychology at Georgia State University (mentor: Dr. Dominic Parrott).
 Her current research interests include identifying risk and protective factors for alcohol-facilitated intimate partner violence.

-Lydia is a graduate student at Northwestern University.
+Lydia Emery recently completed her PhD and PostDoc at Northwerstern University.
 She received her B.A. from Haverford College, where she majored in Psychology and English.
 Lydia volunteered in the Social Self Lab for several years during her time in the area.
-Before coming to Northwestern, she worked as a research coordinator at the Annenberg Public Policy Center of the University of Pennsylvania.
-Lydia’s research focuses on (a) the self and relationships, including how people's self-concepts shape their relationships and how couples understand their identity together, and (b) how socioeconomic status (SES) influences people's relationships
+Lydia’s research focuses on (a) the self and relationships, including how people's self-concepts shape their relationships and how couples understand their identity together, and (b) how socioeconomic status (SES) influences people's relationships.
+Lydia will be starting at the University of Chicago as an Assistant Professor this fall!
+Congrats to Lydia!

 Deborah Ward received her BA in Liberal Arts (majors: Psychology and Russian Studies) from Muhlenberg College and her MS in Psychology from Villanova University.
 Her Master's thesis was completed under the direction of Dr. Erica Slotter and investigated whether self-compassion mitigates one's propensity to endorse weight-related stigma.
-She is currently a doctoral student in Social Psychology at the University at Buffalo (mentors: Dr. Lora Park and Dr. Mark Seery).
+She completed her doctoral work in Social Psychology at the University at Buffalo (mentors: Dr. Lora Park and Dr. Mark Seery) and is currently faculty at Saginaw Valley State University.
 Deborah's research interests broadly include: self-esteem and contingencies of self-worth, coping mechanisms, and motivation.